terrymorse58/deep-copy-all/README.md

 ---

 ## Performance
-The following data types — as the source passed to deepCopy or embedded within the source — have been verified to be copied correctly:
+The following data types — passed directly to deepCopy or embedded within another object — have been verified to be copied correctly:

 - `Array`
 - `ArrayBuffer`
+- `Buffer` (node.js)
 - `Date`
 - `RegExp`
 - `Int8Array`